gremcoin/gettingstarted/README.md

 Linux Wallet :

 CONFIG INSTRUCTIONS
 Download the file gremcoin-qt-windows.zip.
+Install it.

-Open File Explorer and go to your downloads directory.
+Open File Explorer and search for %appdata%.
+Open the gremcoin.conf file inside the gremcoin folder with note pad.
+Change the node to this:

-Extract the zip file gremcoin-qt-windows.zip

-Click here to download cpuminer and extract the zip file.

-Open "Run" with the keyboard shortcut winkey + r.

-Enter the following text behind "Open": notepad

-Press on the button "OK".

-Paste the following into notepad.

-rpcuser=rpc_gremcoin
-rpcpassword=dR2oBQ3K1zYMZQtJFZeAerhWxaJ5Lqeq9J2
-rpcallowip=127.0.0.1
-listen=1
-server=1
 addnode=roller.gremcoin.vip

+Hit save as, change the file type in the drop down to "all files or something like that".
+Click on the gremcoin.conf file to make the name correct.
+Hit save, and replace it with this new hotness.
+Restart Gremcoin-QT and get the bloodchain flowing.